I get this question a lot.

-Explain to them that their brains love all the good fat they are eating.
-I teach my kids that if they have a big test coming up, increase their avocado & egg consumption (two of their favorite foods).
+Explain to them that their brains will love all the good fat they are eating.
+I teach my kids that if they have a big test coming up, they should increase their avocado and egg consumption (two of their favorite foods).
 If they have an important sporting event, I remind them that sugar can make them more prone to injury.

-I highly recommend you don’t start counting carbs with you kids.
-But what I do recommend is that you teach them that there are good carbs & bad carbs.
+I highly recommend you don’t start counting carbs with your kids.
+But what I do recommend is that you teach them that there are good carbs and bad carbs.
 It’s as simple as saying this:

 Good carbs come from nature, like an apple.

 Bad carbs have sugar, like a piece of cake.

 Bad carbs make you sleepy.

 Bad carbs leave you hungry a few hours later.

 When it comes to fat, simply remind them to eat some fat with every meal.

 My son is a carb lover.
 He often reaches for a carb-filled treat first.
 After years of struggling to get him to stop eating so many carbs, I switched the conversation to adding more fat.
 I discovered that he liked avocados.
 Now, with almost every meal, I slice open an avocado and make sure he has some on his plate.
 He also loves smoothies, so I pour Brain Octane in his smoothie and he doesn’t even know it.